Blog or Website? With SBI!...

 However, visitors eagerly explore Theme-Based Content Sites.
-Your relationship with them, and therefore doing business with them, lie in that deeper, superior relationship.
+Your relationship with them, and therefore doing business with them, lies in that deeper, superior relationship.

 Many blogging platforms have recognized the limiting weakness of the journalized nature of blogs.
-They are now enabling people to organize sites more traditionally, by categories.
-But this makes blog software just another way to create a Web site.
+They're now enabling people to organize sites more traditionally, by categories.
+But this makes blog software just another way to create a website.

 "Getting a site (or a blog) up" has never been easier.
 The sheer volume of sites (over 100 million, not even including the hundreds of millions of free blogs) makes online business success harder than ever.
 How will you ever get noticed?
 Most never do.
 And therein lies the massive failure rate.

 So despite all the "blog-buzz," the failure/abandonment rate of blogs is nearly 100%.
 Only incredibly talented bloggers make money.
 High-profile and prolific, they toil in certain niches and with certain styles that work well for blogging.
 For most, though, blogging is a doomed choice.